 What is Bodie Ghost Town?

 The abandoned town of Bodie is a remarkable open-air museum and a perfect representation of the California Gold Rush with all its ups and downs.
 Today it is managed by Bodie State Historic Park.
-While visiting Bodie Ghost Town, you can admire a total of 170 buildings remaining from gold rush times.
+While visiting Bodie Ghost Town, you can admire a total of 170 buildings remaining from the gold rush times.
 Bodie is an authentic Wild West ghost town worth visiting during a California road trip.
+If you plan to travel to California, add this place to your bucket list.

 Where is Bodie Ghost Town?